Four-day weekend? Check. Permission to eat chocolate? Granted. Social calendar? Sorted, once you check out the options below.

 For family and wallet friendly fun, look no further than the festivities at Melbourne’s Easter Show.
 Entry is free and there’s lots you can enjoy without spending a dime, such as the fireworks and live entertainment.
 Other options cost a cool $5, including the circus and magic shows, twilight cinema and Easter egg hunt.
 To top things off you can rub shoulders with a bunch of cute little critters at the animal farm, try your luck at sideshow alley and enjoy an array of delicious treats in Food Truck Park.

-Head to Caulfield Racecourse on Easter Saturday for a race day with a particularly festive feel.
+Head to Caulfield Racecourse on Easter Saturday for a race day the whole family will enjoy.
 In addition to the horses, there’ll be an Easter egg hunt, amusement rides, face painting, live music and a Pimm’s garden party featuring delicious cocktails and lawn games.
 How very English.
+Caulfield Racecourse is only 10km from Travelodge Hotel Melbourne Southbank and 6km from Adina Apartment Hotel Melbourne Northbank.